BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_05.md

 high values of $X$, even when there are no data points with such low or high values.

-Additionally, as the degree increases the fit becomes more to the removal of points, or equivalently to the addition of future data, in other words as the degree increases the model becomes more prone to overfitting.
+Additionally, as the degree increases the fit becomes more sensitive to the removal of points, or equivalently to the addition of future data.
+In other words as the degree increases, the model becomes more prone to overfitting.
 For example, in {numref}`fig:polynomial_regression` the black lines represent the fit to the entire data and the dashed lines the fit when we remove one data point, indicated with a cross in the